 Then there were ethical issues, simply destroying a tree for the work was not good enough, Tania and I were deeply aware of how Darwin’s ideas underpin our contemporary understanding of ecology and biodiversity, and today biodiversity is in peril and the future of humans and the natural world is in the face of a pending human-induced mass extinction.
 We wanted the work to respond to this, and to the need for humans to take a much more enlightened approach to our complex evolved world and of the need for sustainable use of natural resources.

-Having chosen the work the Bob approached the Longleat estate of Lord Bath in Wiltshire.
-The estate includes large tracts of broadleaf forest, which are both commercially managed and recognised as a designated SSSI (Site of Special Scientific Interest) because of its biodiversity.
+Having chosen the work Bob approached the Longleat estate of Lord Bath in Wiltshire.
+The estate includes large tracts of broadleaf forest, which are both commercially managed and recognised as a designated SSSI (Site of Special Scientific Interest) because of its rich biodiversity.
 Here a tree could be chosen as part of the usual timber crop, but it would be in the context of high level sustainable forestry practice.
 While the Estate primarily uses long-term natural succession to replace its cut timber which encourages native tree diversity, Tanya wanted to plant 200 young oak trees on areas of the estate as ‘Darwin Clumps’.
 It was also unusual for the estate to extract the massive 20-ton tree-stump which our work required.
-This provided the opportunity to excavate a massive whole and create from this a pond habitat within the forest – a habitat which was scarce on the estate.
-All of this work would also be manifested in the presentation of the final work to that it was also a comment on sustainable practices maintaining the rural economy and biodiversity together..
+This provided the opportunity to excavate a massive hole and to create from this a pond habitat within the forest – a habitat which was scarce on the estate.
+All of this work would also be manifested in the presentation of the final work in a complementary Video commentary, so that the work is also a comment on sustainable practices maintaining the rural economy and biodiversity together.